webdevserv/gll/README.md

 Observation: The prominence of her brow and cheekbones could indeed suggest malnutrition during the filan stages of WWII.
 In image hiru.png(three) she is not malnutritioned and it is included for contrasting purposes.
 ---

+## Ribbon
+In the film, you can observe that when she is walking, there is a bulge in her pocket.
+In contrast, when she is half-smiling while sitting on the curb, her hair appears tidier, and she has a ribbon in her hair.
+---

 ## Sample Results
 Here is a sample of two reconstructed images obtained during the process: